VioletStarsinChains/FelixSaysDoubt/README.md

 Contents (subject to change at the whim of the universe):

-- timeline.md — A chronological overview of notable events, experiments, and system anomalies
+- timeline.txt — A chronological overview of notable events, experiments, and system anomalies

 - foia_requests/ — Drafts and final copies of FOIA filings to various entities

-- glossary.md — A lexicon of invented terms, symptoms, AI phrases, and tagged hallucinations
+- glossary.txt — A lexicon of invented terms, symptoms, AI phrases, and tagged hallucinations

 - decay_logs/ — Environmental and cognitive conditions tracked over time